platformsh/platformsh-docs/src/configuration/app/build.md

 ### Build hook

 The `build` hook is run after the build flavor (if any).
 The file system is fully writable, but no services are available (such as a database) nor any persistent file mounts, as the application has not yet been deployed.
+The `PLATFORM_RELATIONSHIPS` variable is not available in this phase.

 ### Deploy hook